zenml-io/zenml/docs/book/mlops_stacks/alerters/overview.md

 ---
-description: How to send automated alerts to chat services.
+description: How to send automated alerts to chat services
 ---

 # Alerters